Life Isn’t Fair and It's a Good Thing

 Victim vs. Victor is the Difference Between Fairness and Forgiveness

 Seeking fairness causes us to compare ourselves to others instead of seeking the great abundance waiting within our own potential.
-We pick out things others have that we should have.
+We pick out things others have that we "should" have.
 This is the victim mentality, viewing ourselves as suffering and “less than” in comparison to other people.

 The victim mentality breeds resentment because it uses the circumstances of other people to define itself as “suffering” and then characterize those people as entitled, painting them in a distasteful light.